VisDockHub/NewVisDock/README.md

 elemtnt passed as argument.
 Its 'style' attribute and text would be the same but its color and visibility attributes are governed by the Query Manager or user-defined style argument.
 Its 'class' attribute will be "VisDockTextLayer."

+  - Update for Dynamic Visualizations: if the under-lying host visualizatioin is dynamic in nature, i.e. its SVG elements chaing position, shape or other attributes over time, the VisDock frame needs to keep up with this change.

+    + AnnotationByData.update(): Regular annotations may become obsolete because their reference position is fixed to x, y coordinates.
+However, annotations By Space Data can be updated with this command which will subsequently re-locate the annotation reference to the new reference (i.e. new location of the SVG element to which the annotation is attached).

+    + VisDock.updateLayers():

 <a href="https://github.com/VisDockHub/NewVisDock/blob/master/Tutorial.md">Go to VisDock Tutorials</a>
 ------------------------------------------------------------------------------------------------------
 <a href="https://github.com/VisDockHub/NewVisDock/blob/master/examples.md">Go to VisDock Examples</a>